rpgoldman/pyDcop/docs/installation.rst

 .. note::  When installing pyDCOP over many machines (or virtual machines), for a really distributed system, we recommend automating the process.
-  We provide ansible playbook that can help you with this task.
+  We provide an ansible playbook that can help you with this task.
   See the guide :ref:`usage_provisioning`.

+.. note:: It is possible that `glpk` could more easily be installed using Anaconda.
+Perhaps an Anaconda wizard could provide a recipe.